Solomon Islands at the 2012 Summer Olympics: Judo

+In total, one Solomon Islander athlete participated in the judo events – Tony Lomo in the men's −60 kg category.

-Tony Lomo was given a continental spot for being one of the highest ranked Oceania athletes for the wildcard places.
+Lomo was given a continental spot for being one of the highest-ranked Oceania athletes for the wildcard places.
 He was able to defeat Mozambique's Neuso Sigauque before losing out to world sixth-ranked Sofiane Milous of France in the round of sixteen.
 Lomo's performance was congratulated by the Oceania National Olympic Committee and seen as being impressive from other coaches both in and out of Oceania.

 Weightlifting

+In total, one Solomon Islander athlete participated in the weightlifting events – Jenly Tegu Wini in the men's −60 kg category.

 Solomon Islands was given a reallocation spot to participate in a women's event.
-2012 Oceania -58 kg silver medalist Jenly Tegu Wini was chosen.
+Wini was chosen as the 2012 Oceania -58 kg silver medalist.
 She finished seventeenth and last among the competitors.